 The greatest Web 3.0 examples of messaging apps go as follows:

 - Status.
 Combination of a decentralized messenger, crypto wallet, and a digital Web 3.0 browser.
 An app allows users to transfer cryptocurrencies as well.

 - Secretum.
 Another app combining messaging and trading with only an e-wallet that is required to sign-up.
 The dApp enables users to transfer crypto assets, including currencies and NFTs.

 - ySign.
 Built using blockchain technology, it features a message exchange, a voice chat app, a crypto wallet, and a cryptocurrency transfer platform all in one place.

 Secure data storage is of vital importance, especially for business websites with millions of users.
 There is no central server for storing data on the dApps’ world and the data is split into chunks and transmitted through an encrypted peer-to-peer connection.
 It makes data theft and hijacking impossible.

 No third party can access or control users’ data, which gives distributed storage services an indisputable advantage over traditional cloud storage.
 High speed and top-notch interoperability are other advantages.

-Top examples of Web 3.0 storage applications include:
+Top Web 3.0 examples of storage applications include:

 - Sia.
 A decentralized storage service that splits the file into many small chunks and gives users full ownership over encryption keys and information.